 The lack of meal planning means that there’s no assurance you’ll have the ingredients in your house to prepare your daily meals.
 Worse yet, lack of planning leaves you to use your imagination on the fly when you’ve just arrived home from work or when you have limited time to prepare your meals.
-After all, some meals do indeed take longer than 45 minutes to prepare!
+After all, some meals do indeed take longer than 45 minutes to prepare.

 So, as in many areas of life, sometimes the best solution is prevention.
 But how can one prevent this question from ever rearing its little head?
 The answer lies in meal planning.

-You can plan meals on a weekly basis for your more immediate meal needs or on a monthly basis for you that are more ambitious.
+You can plan meals on a weekly basis for your more immediate meal needs or on a monthly basis for those who are more ambitious.
 Whatever duration you choose, a meal plan ensures that you’ll have premade organized meals so that you don’t have to whip something up without the necessary preparation.

-- Reduces stress: You may also buy all the ingredients at once, prepare your meals, then freeze them for use as the needs arise.
+- Reduces stress: You may also buy all the ingredients at once, prepare your meals, and then freeze them for use as the needs arise.
 Whatever works for you, the bottom line is to have an idea of the meals you will make each day to reduce the stress that comes with wondering what is for dinner.

 Many helpful resources related to meal planning can be found online.
 Also, as you already know, the internet allows you to find whatever creative and tasty meals you and your family could ever want.
-With online resources, you can find any number of meal planning apps and strategies that make preparation a piece of cake.
+Nowadays, it’s easy to find any number of meal-planning apps and strategies that make meal preparation a piece of cake.

 What’s on the Menu: Tips For Weighing Out Menu Options